neha-kay/Kiko-plus/_posts/2017-07-31-thoughts-on-how-to-maintain-relationships.md

 title: Thoughts on How to Maintain Relationships and a Network
 description:
 date: 2017-07-31
-tags: [life perspective, relationships]
+tags: [life perspective, relationships, guides]
 comments: true
 share: true
 published: true
 ---

-There are a ton of pieces out there on ‘how to network’ and building one’s network.
+There are a ton of pieces out there on *how to network* and building one’s network.

 But sadly, no one ever seems to talk about the people you have, and more specifically, how to cultivate those relationships, instead of just making more.